ibm-cloud-docs/vpc/cn-about.md

       - Enable clustering.
       - Add attachments (8, 16, or 32) that correspond with your cluster subnets.

-   Advanced users might want to preallocate IP addresses or interfaces, however, it is recommended that you create IPs or interfaces when creating an instance.
+   Advanced users might want to preallocate IP addresses or interfaces.
+However, it is recommended that you create IPs or interfaces when creating an instance.
    {: note}

 ## Cluster network IAM roles and actions